nebari-dev/nebari-docs/docs/docs/community/code-contributions.md

 <!-- TODO: Add link to release notes -->

-TODO: Since we have a sepatate documetnation repo, link to docs guidelines.
+TODO: Since we have a separate documentation repo, link to docs guidelines.

 ## Cross referencing issues